Edith Haisman: Aboard the Titanic

 Father appeared a few minutes later.
 He told us, 'You'd better put on your life jackets and something warm, it's cold on deck.
 It's just a precaution.
 We've struck an iceberg, it's nothing much.
 The steward in the corridor says it's nothing to worry about.'
 We waited for ages on the boat deck for someone to tell us what to do.
 The ship's band was playing ragtime.
 They played to keep our spirits up.
 Everybody kept saying, 'She's unsinkable.
 She won't go down.'
 Father kissed us and saw us into Lifeboat 14.
 Up to fifty people got in as it swung perilously over the side.
 One man jumped into the boat dressed as a woman.
 As we rowed away from the ship, we could still hear the band playing, but now it was hymns.
 We were almost six hours in the lifeboat and during that time we had no water and nothing to eat.
-I kept wondering if my father had gotten off the ship, that's all I could think of. – 1995Edith and Elizabeth's feet were drenched in the lifeboat's excess water, eventually leaving them numb.
-Both of them were rescued by the RMS Capathia the next morning; however, they had difficulty walking, and waited for the circulation to return to their feet.
+I kept wondering if my father had gotten off the ship, that's all I could think of. – 1995Edith’s and Elizabeth's feet were drenched in the lifeboat's excess water, eventually leaving them numb.
+Both of them were rescued by the RMS Carpathia the next morning; however, they had difficulty walking, and waited for the circulation to return to their feet.
 They rushed to the rail each time a new lifeboat was picked up, in hopes that Thomas was saved.